deephyper/deephyper/docs/tutorials/nas.rst

         problem.py
         architecture.py

-All the three files have been tested one by one on the local machine.
-Next, we will run asynchronous model-based search (AMBS).
+Each of these files have been tested one by one on the local machine.
+Next, we will run a random search (RDM).

 .. code-block:: console
     :caption: bash

-    deephyper nas ambs --evaluator ray --problem nas_problems.polynome2.problem.Problem
+    deephyper nas random --evaluator ray --problem nas_problems.polynome2.problem.Problem

 .. note::